maxammann/blog/content/posts/2021-04-06-symbolic-model-guided/index.md

 categories: [research-blog]
 ---

 Traditionally, Fuzzing works on the bit level as "to fuzz" means to "generate a stream of random characters to be consumed by a target program"[^1].
-The notion of characters is used equaivalent with bytes here.
+The notion of characters is used equivalent with bytes here.
 Fuzzers like AFL start with some seed which could be a JPEG file for example.
-Then AFL starts to execute the JPEG parser and randomly muates bytes of the input to generate a seed pool.
+Then AFL starts to execute the JPEG parser and randomly mutates bytes of the input to generate a seed pool.
 This is done by flipping bits or applying arithmetic operations.

 This has major shortcomings when used to fuzz protocols.
 The messages sent by a protocols often depend on previous messages.
 This means by randomly flipping bits you maybe not reach deep states within the protocol.
-Even if you reach good coverage of executed lines, this does not mean that interresting traces of the protocol have been executed.
+Even if you reach good coverage of executed lines, this does not mean that interesting traces of the protocol have been executed.

 This is also mentioned in the [AFL README](https://github.com/google/AFL/blob/fab1ca5ed7e3552833a18fc2116d33a9241699bc/README.md#1-challenges-of-guided-fuzzing): "Unfortunately, fuzzing is also relatively shallow; blind, random mutations make it very unlikely to reach certain code paths in the tested code, leaving some vulnerabilities firmly outside the reach of this technique".
 The AFL approach uses branch (edge) coverage [^2].
 That means that every edge between two code blocks in a control flow graph have been visited by the PUT.
 They use a clever method to instrument programs efficiently to detect differences between the two execution traces `A -> B` and `B -> A`, where `A` and `B` are code blocks.
 AFL uses three variables `cur_location`, `shared_mem` and `prev_location`.